s8sg/faas-flow/doc/guide-modifier/README.md

         return
 }
 ```
-Here modifier is being used to Both validate the return value of `titleize` function and convert the intermidiate data to the desired xml format for function `format`.
+Here modifier is being used to Both validate the return value of `titleize` function and convert the intermediate data to the desired xml format for function `format`.

 #### Validate the input with modifier
 One can validate the input with modifier.